amplication/docs/docs/getting-started/amplicationignore.md

 ## What happens to the changes?

-The files that are in the `.amplicationignore` will not be overridden, but if Amplication updates them, they will be saved in the `.amplication/ignored` folder inside the git repository
+The files that are in  `.amplicationignore`, when updated, will be saved in the `.amplication/ignored` folder inside the git repository.

 :::info